resource-watch/slate/source/includes/api/_metadata.md

 limit: the desired number
 ```

-Custom param for /metadata endpoint
+Custom param for the metadata endpoint:
 ```
 type: [dataset, widget, layer]
 ```